Which Diablo 3 class should you play in Season 22?

-If you like the concept of using minions and debilitating your enemies, but not so much the specific aesthetic of the Witch Doctor, the Necromancer is a close cousin.
-Their flavor is fairly different, with the Witch Doctor’s kit being more The Serpent and the Rainbow while the Necromancer is more straightforwardly Evil Dead, but if you like wielding a scythe while unleashing hosts of skeletons and causing your fallen enemies to explode, Necromancers are your jam.
+- Necromancer is a close cousin of the Witch Doctor.
+If you like the concept of using minions and debilitating your enemies, but not so much the specific aesthetic of the Witch Doctor, this may be your class.
+The Necromancer’s flavor is fairly different, with the Witch Doctor’s kit being more The Serpent and the Rainbow while the Necromancer is more straightforwardly Evil Dead, but if you like wielding a scythe while unleashing hosts of skeletons and causing your fallen enemies to explode, Necromancers are your jam.

 How to level, play, and make the most of your newly-chosen class

 Everyone’s equally squishy and underpowered at level 1.
 That’s why the game starts you off with a few shambling undead in Act 1 and gradually ramps up as you clear your way through the Cathedral.
-If you’re just getting started with Diablo, we have a few basic guides to help you out:
+If you’re just getting started with Diablo, we have guides and info to help you out:

 - Speed leveling 101

 - Campaign Mode, Adventure Mode, and what you should be playing